Seeking medical help when you first develop symptoms of narcolepsy can be very daunting.

 If your GP suspects you are suffering from narcolepsy, they should refer you to a sleep clinic to allow consultants who specialise in sleep medicine to assess your sleep pattern in more detail.
 Investigations may be used to confirm the diagnosis before advising you on appropriate treatment.

 To make the most of your consultation, it may help to take along the following materials to discuss with your GP on your initial consultation:

-- Complete our online Epworth Sleepiness Scale and print out the results to take with you to your appointment
+Complete an Epworth Sleepiness Scale questionnaire and take it with you to your appointment.

-- Keep a patient record diary so that it is clear when your symptoms occur and how severe they are.
-It can also encourage discussion and help make every consultation has valuable as possible for both you and your doctor
+Keep a sleep diary so that it is clear when your symptoms occur and how severe they are.
+It can also encourage discussion and help make every consultation has valuable as possible for both you and your doctor.